 Skills and experience.
-Do you have the training needed to safely run a dog rescue organization or know people who do?
-Building a rescue means knowing how to work with dogs that have behavioral and health concerns, understanding how to help dogs decompress after spending time in a shelter, knowing the local laws that relate to pet rescue organizations and confiscating, receiving, or buying rescue animals from owners.
+Do you have the training needed to safely run a dog rescue organization, or do you know people who do?
+Building a rescue means knowing how to work with dogs that have behavioral and health concerns, understanding how to help dogs decompress after spending time in a shelter, knowing the local laws that relate to pet rescue organizations, and confiscating, receiving, or buying rescue animals from owners.

 Promotion.
 Do you have a platform that you can use to advertise your rescue and the dogs you take in?
-Whether it's a website, social media platforms or other channels (yours or people you know), you'll likely need some online and offline promotions of your dog rescue to help it function and finding donations.
+Whether it's a website, social media platforms, or other channels (yours or people you know), you'll likely need some online and offline promotions of your dog rescue to help it function and find donations.

 Character.
 Do you have the personal characteristics needed to run an efficient and successful animal rescue?
-If you're looking for ways on how to start a dog rescue you're likely a passionate animal lover already, but you'll also need patience, resilience and determination to keep it running, like any other business.
+If you're looking for ways how to start a dog rescue, you're likely a passionate animal lover already, but you'll also need patience, resilience, and determination to keep it running, like any other business.

-Speaking of your personal character, consider what it takes not only for starting a rescue but keep it running and dealing with all the problems that arise.
+Speaking of your personal character, consider what it takes not only to start a rescue but to keep it running and deal with all the problems that arise.
 Even if your dog rescue is a non-profit organization, it's similar to running any other business: